jean72human/ml-blog/_posts/2020-08-17-deep-learning-for-video-classification.md

 image: /images/dl-for-vid-cl/dl-for-vid-cl.PNG
 ---

 In my third year of BSc at Ashesi University ( 2018 spring semester), I took a machine learning course.
-That course was one of my first introduction to the mathematics behind machine learning concepts such as naive bayes and deep neural networks.
-At the end of the semester, in teams of five, we wroked on projects that would require us to push ourselves a bit and implement a model that cannot just be imported fromfall a library.
-My team decided to work on video classification, more specifically we worked on automatic lip reading using video inputs.
+That course was one of my first introduction to the mathematics behind machine learning concepts such as Naive Bayes and deep neural networks.
+At the end of the semester, in teams of five, we worked on projects that would require us to push ourselves a bit and implement a model that cannot just be imported from a library.
+My team decided to work on video classification, more specifically, we worked on automatic lip-reading using video inputs.
 Fast forward to a few weeks ago, the AI Ghana community contacted me.
-I was asked to present on a machine learning topic of my choice and I thought it would be a nice idea to present on video classification using deep learning.
+I was asked to present on a machine learning topic of my choice, and I thought it would be an excellent idea to give a talk on video classification using deep learning.

 ## Video